The Opera Bar at the Sydney Opera House.

-The harbor provides miles of coastline and beaches.
-The Blue Mountains are about 2 hours away by train and offer hiking and small town exploring.
-Sydney, itself is a culture hound's heaven.
+Sydney is a culture hound's heaven and a natural gateway to Australia.
+It's situated on the largest natural harbor in the world, offering miles of coastline and beaches.
+The Blue Mountains are about two hours away by train for dramatic hiking trails and small town exploring.

 This post will help you eat, sleep, and explore Sydney on a budget.
 And the timing for the post is right – New Year's Eve is coming soon and Sydney is one of the best places in the world to celebrate.
 Sydney is known for its fantastic fireworks display over Sydney Harbour.

 - Use your Opal Card to save more.
 An Opal Card is the tap pass you can use to pay for public transit in Sydney.
 You can buy an adult pass at most convenience stores and newsagents.
 You tap in and tap out every time you use transit.
-With the Opal Card there is a cap on how much you pay: $16.10 a day, $50 a week, or $2.80 on Sundays.
+With the Opal Card there is a cap on how much you pay: $17.80 a day, $50 a week, or $8.90 on Fridays, Saturdays, Sundays, and public holidays.
 Plus, there's a 30% discount when traveling on weekends, public holidays, and outside of the peak times.
 Get the full details here.

 - Walk and soak in the city.
 Budget Sydney definitely includes walking, which is great because there are so many wonderful neighborhoods to explore.
 High on my list are: